#HLWDK Daily Health Tips: Contraceptive Inserted In The Arm

 A fishy smell associated with vaginal discharge is suggestive of overgrowth of the vagina by bacteria (bacterial vaginosis).
 This may be caused by over use of antibiotics or douching.

+The brand you mentioned in your question is a type of vaginal douche.
 Douche is a French word which means to clean or soak.
 People who douche usually inject/spray a mixture of water and vinegar into their vagina.
-Other douches contain antiseptics and fragrance too.
-They believe that douching serves one or more of the following functions:
+Other douches contain antiseptics and fragrance too and They believe that douching serves one or more of the following functions:

 • Cleaning the vagina